etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/upgrade/upgrade-etendo-to-any-version.md

 }
 ```

-> You can declare a specific version (e.g. '1.0.0') or an interval of versions:
-> \[begin, end\] - Both versions are included
-> (begin, end) - Both versions are not included
-> \[begin, ) - From a base version to the latest one
 !!! info
+    You can declare a specific version (e.g. '1.0.0') or an interval of versions:
+    \[begin, end\] - Both versions are included
+    (begin, end) - Both versions are not included
+    \[begin, ) - From a base version to the latest one
-    And the other possible combinations
+    And the other possible combinations.

 By default, the plugin will try to resolve the artifact `com.etendoerp.platform:etendo-core`